 We were very glad it did, as we walked through the Jewish quarter and received a general history of Prague.
 We crossed the bridge, then to save our legs, caught a tram from the bottom up to the top of the hill.
 The first part of the tour visits the Strahov Monastery Brewery.
 Yes, there are monks here who brew beer!
 It was completely renovated a few years ago, but the brewery dates back to the 13th century.
 By all accounts the beer is pretty good too, and the beer drinkers in our group stopped for a quick glass.
 After all, the Czech Republic is the worlds biggest beer drinking country, so they couldn’t pass up the opportunity.

 Just across the way is a library and a church, both of which were now closed in the evenings.
 It is worth pointing out that as we were walking around, there were only a handful of other tourists around.
 During the day this area is teeming with people.
 Many large tour groups can often make it difficult to navigate the small alleyways.
 The absolute best thing about doing this tour in the evening was having the place almost to ourselves.
 Remember we were here in July, the peak European tourist season.

 We pass the “Gates to hell” and and some other rather impressive buildings while hearing about the more recent history of the Czech Republic.
 The small lanes eventually bring us to the castle itself.
 Prague Castle is the largest castle compound in the world, and it is still the official residence of the President (although he doesn’t actually live there).
-As such, we could easily walk through many of the areas, but as we got to the more important buildings there was a security point to go through and our our backs were checked.
+As such, we could easily walk through many of the areas, but as we got to the more important buildings there was a security point to go through and our our bags were checked.